My home made mayo recipe

 Let me start by asking you a question – have you tasted home made mayo?
 It’s subtly, yet amazingly different from the stuff you buy in the shops.
 And so creamy and yummy that you won’t want to buy it ever again!

-It literally takes just a few minutes; the one and only ‘rule’ is that you must use a stick blender.
+It literally takes just a few minutes; the one and only ‘rule’ for it to work properly, is that you must use a stick, or immersion blender.

-One last point – I must warn you that once you’ve tasted it, it probably won’t last long, because you’ll want to put it on everything!
+One last point – I must warn you that once you’ve tasted this home made mayo, it probably won’t last long, because you’ll want to put it on everything!

 HOME MADE MAYO